AI in Practice · Lisa M. Walker

 The original work

-Led a year-long brand and performance test across four submarkets using control-store methodology, measuring impact on gross adds, consideration, and brand perception to inform acquisition strategy.
-Involved designing submarket selection criteria, tracking three metrics simultaneously, and translating a year of data into a clear recommendation for leadership.
+Led a year-long brand and performance test across four submarkets using control-store methodology.
+Measured impact on gross adds, consideration, and brand perception.
+Translated a year of mixed signals into a clear recommendation for leadership.

 What made it hard

 Multi-market, multi-metric studies generate a lot of signal and a lot of noise.
 The hardest part was not the analysis.
-It was knowing what the numbers actually meant for strategy, and making that legible to stakeholders who had competing reads on the same data.
+It was knowing what the numbers actually meant for strategy, and making that legible to stakeholders with competing reads on the same data.

-The honest takeaway: AI would have made this project faster and the outputs cleaner.
-It would not have changed what the work required most: reading a year of mixed signals and deciding what they actually meant for the business.
-That part is not a prompt.
-That is judgment built over time, and it is still not something you can outsource to a chat window.
+AI would have made this project faster and the outputs cleaner.
+It would not have changed what the work required most: reading a year of mixed signals and deciding what they meant for the business.
+That is not a prompt.

-Where AI fits, and where it quietly needs adult supervision.
+Where AI fits.
+And where it needs adult supervision.

-AI is fastest when the problem is clear and the inputs are well defined.
-The further upstream you go, into ambiguity, strategy, and judgment: the more it needs a human in the loop who actually knows what good looks like.
-I am that human.
-Mostly.
+AI is fastest when the problem is clear.
+The further upstream you go, into ambiguity, strategy, and judgment, the more it needs a human who knows what good looks like.

 01